chirag7631/Java_oops_CSMS/README.md

 ## Overview

-The **Java Car Management System (cSMS)** is a project showcasing advanced Object-Oriented Programming (OOP) concepts, primarily focusing on inheritance and polymorphism.
+The **Java Car Management System (CSMS)** is a project showcasing advanced Object-Oriented Programming (OOP) concepts, primarily focusing on inheritance and polymorphism.
 The project efficiently manages information related to a car showroom, including details about the showroom itself, employees, and cars.

 ## Key Features